chingdaotze/actuarial-model/docs/source/tutorial_pt3.rst

       #.
 Other :class:`~src.system.data_sources.namespace.DataSourceNamespace` objects.
       #. :class:`~src.system.data_sources.collection.DataSourceCollection` objects.

-      These objects are declared **before** the model starts running, ahead of runtime.
+      These objects are declared as instance attributes **before** the model starts running, ahead of runtime.

       .. note::
         You might have noticed in the inheritance diagram above that :class:`~src.system.data_sources.DataSourcesRoot`